 Learn More about Incoterms 2020

 If your job requires that you understand and use Incoterms, you should definitely get a copy of ICC's Incoterms® 2020 book.
-If you are looking for help understanding which term or terms your company should be using in your international transactions, register now for an Incoterms® 2020 Rules seminar or webinar offered by International Business Training.
+If you are looking for help understanding which term or terms your company should be using in your international transactions, register now for an Incoterms® 2020 Rules webinar offered by International Business Training.

 For a basic understanding of the Incoterms 2020 rules, download the free Chart of Responsibilities and Transfer of Risk.
 While the chart summarizes the responsibilities for the seller and the buyer under each of the terms, it cannot capture the details of each term like the book and training classes can.
 Use it as a supplement to additional Incoterms training.